Skip to content

 4.3 If a student is dissatisfied with teaching, supervision, academic advice or other service provision during their programme of study, they may submit a complaint under the University’s Student Complaints Procedure.
 Students must raise such concerns as and when they occur, as these cannot be considered later as grounds for an academic appeal.
 If you submit an appeal which is considered would be more appropriately dealt with as a complaint, the University may decide to follow the complaints procedure instead of, or as well as, the appeals procedure, depending on the nature of the issues raised.
 Students will be advised accordingly if this is the case.

-4.5 Where there is significant overlap, the University may decide to consider matters together, if the student agrees to this.
+4.4 Where there is significant overlap between procedures, the University may decide to consider matters together, if the student agrees to this.
 For example, if an appeal includes matters that could also be dealt with under other procedures, such as the Student Complaints Procedure, a joint investigation may be carried out.
 In such cases, the student will be informed where responsibility for the overall investigation lies and who will issue the final decision.

 5. Who can appeal?

 5.2 The University expects that students who wish to appeal should be responsible for submitting an academic appeal themselves.
-An academic appeal from a third party, for example, from a parent or spouse will only be accepted in exceptional circumstances, at the discretion of the Head of Governance and Secretariat Services, where it is deemed reasonable for the student to not be able to submit the appeal themselves.
-The student must provide valid reasons for this request and their written consent for the named third party to act on their behalf.
+An academic appeal from a third party, for example, from a parent or spouse will only be accepted in exceptional circumstances, at the discretion of the Head of Governance and Legal, where it is deemed reasonable for the student to not be able to submit the appeal themselves.
+The student must provide valid reasons for this request and complete a third-party consent form (available upon request from [email protected]).

 5.3 Students may be accompanied by, supported or advised at any stage of the procedure by another member of the University community, (which is a person who is a currently enrolled student of the University, or a member of staff of the University, or a member of staff or elected officer of the University of Gloucestershire Students’ Union).
 If a student is under 18 years of age they must be accompanied by a parent, guardian or other responsible adult.